Return to articles

 Step 6: Check The Speed Of Your New Internet Connection

 Now that your Internet is set up, there’s just one simple step left to complete: check your Internet connection speed.
-If you had help with your installation, we recommend checking the speed of your Internet while the installation tech is still there.
+If you had help with your installation, we recommend checking your Internet speed while the technician is still there.
 That way, they can immediately troubleshoot any issues.

-If you’ve set up your Internet by yourself, and after conducting a speed test you find that the Internet speed is slower than you expected, contact your ISP.
+If you’ve set up your Internet connection yourself and, after running conducting a speed test, find that the speed is slower than you expected, contact your ISP.

 Even if you initially find that your Internet speed is exactly what it should be, it’s still recommended that you monitor your Internet connection speed for the first week at a new address.
 That way, you can be sure that you’re getting the high-speed Internet your provider promised you.